yard-turkey/enhancements/keps/sig-storage/1979-object-storage-support/README.md

    - "publicReadOnly": Read only, uncredentialed users can call ListBucket and GetObject.
    - "publicWriteOnly": Write only, uncredentialed users can only call PutObject.
    - "publicReadWrite": Read/Write, same as `ro` with the addition of PutObject being allowed.
-> Note: does not reflect or alter the backing storage ACLs or IAM policies.
-7. `bucketClassName`: Name of the associated bucket class.
+7. `bucketClassName`: (optional for greenfield, omitted for brownfield) name of the associated bucket class.
 8. `bucketRequest`: an `objectReference` containing the name, namespace and UID of the associated `BucketRequest`.
 9. `allowedNamespaces`: a list of namespaces that are permitted to either create new buckets or to access existing buckets.
 10. `protocol`: protocol-specific field the application will use to access the backend storage.